Green-Software-Foundation/patterns/docs/catalog/cloud/Scale Kubernetes workloads based on events.md

 ## Assumptions

-The metrics that drive application demand, and scaling needs, are known
+The metrics that drive application demand, and scaling needs, are known.

 ## Considerations
 If your workloads have predictable usage patterns, you could implement scaling based on time as an alternative to optimize utilization and reduce carbon emissions.